akshendra/akshendra.github.io/docs-on-fly/index.md

 // other routes
 ```

-This will server a swagger specification at `/swagger.json`.
-All that is left to do is render this spec in a more human friendly way.
+This will serve a swagger specification at `/swagger.json`.
+All that is left to do is render this spec in a more human-friendly way.
 I choose [ReDoc](https://github.com/Rebilly/ReDoc) for that.
 It has a simple setup.

 Include an HTML file